arcman77/FeatureFinder/README.md

 # FeatureFinder
-Track and analyze your favorite stocks using your own algorithms or metrics, and also get alerts.
+:cyclone: Track and analyze your favorite cryptocoins as well as stocks using your own algorithms or metrics, and also get alerts.